We're changing our logo! Yes, you are on the right page. Blocksi welcomes you with open hands to our new logo! Read more on our blog

-The Blocksi Teacher Dashboard is a Chromebook Management system for teachers who wants to assist students on chromebooks while in their class, while at the same time monitor their screen, collect analytics and enforce a filtering policy in order to either run assessments with limited internet resources or just block or unblock access to certain materials on the internet for pedagogy and curriculum purposes.
+The Blocksi Teacher Dashboard is a classroom management system for teachers who wants to assist students on Chromebooks or Windows-OS devices during class, while at the same time monitor their screen, collect analytics and enforce a filtering policy in order to either run assessments with limited internet resources or just block or unblock access to certain materials on the internet for pedagogy and curriculum purposes.
 The teacher dashboard runs only during the class session for a limited amount of time.
-When it ends the enforced new filtering policy falls back to the administrator filtering policy.
+When class, ends the enforced new filtering policy falls back to the administrator filtering policy.

 There is no specific limit set.

-Students chromebook screen are displayed as thumbnails and when clicked on, are displayed full screen along with the analytics and web history of that student during the class session.
-A specific filtering policy different from the class filtering policy can as well be enforced to a specific student.
-Refresh time is near real time and in any case lower than 3-4 seconds depending on network upstream bandwidth condition.
+Student's screens (Chromebook or Windows) are displayed as thumbnails that when clicked on, are displayed full-screen along with the analytics and web history of that student during the class session.
+A specific filtering policy different from the class filtering policy can also be enforced to a specific student.
+Refresh time is near real time, less than 3-4 seconds depending on network upstream bandwidth condition.

-Administrator can push to the teacher dashboard , specific teacher content filtering policies to be used during the class session only.
-Teachers can change on the fly the filtering policy for his class and pick another one or make exceptions to the current one.
-Once the class is over, it falls back to the administrator school wide filtering enforced policy
+Administrators can push specific teacher filtering policies to be used during the class session only to the Teacher Dashboard.
+Teachers can change the filtering policy for their class on the fly, and pick another one or make exceptions to the current one.
+Once the class is over, it falls back to the administrator school-wide filtering enforced policy.

-Teacher Dashboard can either import classes from Google Classroom or can add students using a join access code or select them from the the GSuite user directory or import them from a csv file.
+Teacher Dashboard can either import classes from Google Classroom, can add students using a join access code or select them from the the GSuite user directory, or import them from a csv file.

-Teacher can do web filter across 79 categories, black and white list, Youtube filtering across 20 categories, or restrict Youtube to a specific channel or black & white list Youtube.
-Usually the administrator would push to the teacher dashboard filtering policies that would fit teachers requirements for their class, and the teacher would just need to make exceptions (allow or block) some specific sites.
+Teachers can add web filter across 79 categories, black and white lists, YouTube filtering across 20 categories; or restrict YouTube to a specific channel or black & white list.
+Usually the Administrator would push to the Teacher Dashboard filtering policies that would fit teachers' requirements for their class, and the teacher would just need to make exceptions (allow or block) some specific sites.

-Yes they do, not only their get all url visited but as well every youtube video watched during the class session.
+Yes, they do.
+The report contains all URLs visited and every YouTube video watched during the class session.

-Yes the teacher can see icons for each tabs opened and can close the ones which are deemed not necessary for the class
+Yes, the teacher can see icons for each tab open and can close the ones which are deemed not necessary for the class.

-Yes the teacher can block access to the whole internet and allow only access to a specific set of web page along access to a google form for example so that the students in his class have access to a limited number of resources when doing assessments.GO TO TEACHER DASHBOARD
+Yes, the teacher can block access to the entire internet and allow only access, for example, to a specific set of web pages along with a Google form, so that the students in class have access to a limited number of resources when completing assessments.GO TO TEACHER DASHBOARD